 - Add the butter; mix until incorporated.

 - Add 1¾ cups flour, and mix until the dough comes together.

 - Turn the dough onto a lightly floured surface.
 Knead in the remaining ¼ cup flour by hand until the dough is smooth, about 5 minutes.

-- Transfer the beignets with the slotted spoon to a cooling rack that's set over a baking pan and dust with powdered sugar.
+- Transfer the beignets with the slotted spoon to a cooling rack that's set over a baking pan and dust generously with powdered sugar.

 Amount Per Serving: Calories: 206Total Fat: 8gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 17mgSodium: 117mgCarbohydrates: 29gFiber: 1gSugar: 6gProtein: 5g

 This site uses an outside source (Nutritionix) to provide estimated nutrition.
 If you need exact calories and macros, please do your own calculations.